-Hundreds protest in Tunisia at Saudi Crown Prince visit
+Hundreds of Tunisians protest at Saudi prince's visit over Khashoggi

 The prince is expected to fly on to a G20 summit in Argentina at the end of his Tunisia visit.

-Reporting by Tarek Amara and Ulf Laessing, Editing by William Maclean
+Reporting by Tarek Amara, Ulf Laessing, Aidan Lewis and Lena Masri; Editing by Richard Balmforth